Allergies, Colds, Flu And COVID-19: How To Best Prep For Fall's 'Sick Season'

 And, speaking of fever, be ready to check for one

-Keep a thermometer in your home, since checking your temperature is a good place to start distinguishing allergies from an infection if you're feeling unwell.
-Just remember the definition of true fever – a temperature at or above 100.4 degrees Fahrenheit, or 38 degree Celsius.
+Keep a thermometer in your home, since checking your temperature is a good place to start in distinguishing allergies from an infection if you're feeling unwell.
+Just remember the definition of a true fever — a temperature at or above 100.4 degrees Fahrenheit, or 38 degree Celsius.

 Fever is a key symptom that helps clinicians make a diagnosis and decide what level of care you need, so having that information when you first reach out can be important.

-Even if you have a slight fever, recognize that your doctor may tell you to simply rest, drink plenty of fluids and 'watch-and-wait' to see how the symptoms develop.
-Many of the old rules still apply, even in a pandemic — COVID-19, colds and flu are all caused by viruses, not bacteria, so antibiotics won't treat them.
+Even if you have a slight fever, recognize that your doctor may tell you to simply rest, drink plenty of fluids and "watch and wait" to see how the symptoms develop.
+Many of the old rules still apply, even in a pandemic: COVID-19, colds and flu are all caused by viruses, not bacteria, so antibiotics won't treat them.

 Make online tools work for you

-Many medical offices now have links online to help you sign up for an telehealth appointment, even for routine health maintenance.
-If you have chronic health issues, call or check online with your health provider soon – before cold and flu season is in full swing.
-A clinician can review your routine medications and doses, help make sure you have an ample supply at home, and may also suggest more ways you can reduce your risk of getting sick, based on your individual history.
+Many medical offices now have links online to help you sign up for a telehealth appointment, even for routine health maintenance.
+If you have chronic health issues, call or check online with your health care provider soon — before the cold and flu season is in full swing.
+A clinician can review your routine medications and doses, help make sure you have an ample supply at home and may also suggest more ways you can reduce your risk of getting sick, based on your individual history.

 Keep maintaining social distance, wearing a mask and washing your hands